Here’s Why The Coronavirus Pandemic May Delay Your Stimulus Check

 “Congress should be an example, not an exception, on public health,” tweeted Representative Katie Porter of California.

-Many Americans across the country are currently working from home while schools, restaurants and non-essential small businesses are currently closed in many areas of the country.
+Americans across the country are currently working from home while schools, restaurants and non-essential small businesses are currently closed in many areas.

 Remote Voting May Not Come Quickly